 The controls of Holga or Lomo-type cameras are very basic and easy to set.
 Because the photos are taken on film extra caution is required in composing the image and in actual shooting technique – holding the camera steady, and understanding viewfinder limitations will help to frame the scene correctly.
 There are a lot of Lomography enthusiasts and they have a website lomography.com with more tips and tricks involved in shooting with these type of film cameras.
 In this series, falling snow in winter was captured by setting the shutter speed to “N” and using ISO 400 film.

-Another nice feature of these film cameras is natural vignetting that is occurring due to the basic plastic construction of the camera body.
+Another nice feature of these film cameras is natural vignetting that occurs due to the basic plastic construction of the camera body.
 Most film processing shops will include a basic scan of the film.
-The scanned images will be delivered usually on a CD, although this will definitely change to some other digital medium as more and more computers do not have CD/DVD drives.
+The scanned images will usually be delivered on a CD, although this will definitely change to some other digital medium as more and more computers do not have CD/DVD drives.
 Despite of the technology changes film cameras are here to stay and will provide us with nice fine art photos.

-14.07.2017 by FPImages
+13.01.2024 by FPImages